Should British Hacker Lauri Love Be Tried In America? - Slashdot

 As a consequence hardly any but the richest can even get as far as a "presumption of innocence" as that requires going to trial and the phenominal financial burn-rate that entails.
 So ordinary citizens simply have to take whatever sentence the prosecutors offer them.
 No trial, no evidence, no

-Re:The USA does not have a legal system (Score:4, Insightful)
+Re:The USA does not have a legal system (Score:5, Insightful)

 Re: (Score:1)